ElektraInitiative/libelektra/doc/GOALS.md

 - Support semantics that do not fit into the KeySet (key-value pairs) with an `kdbGet()`/`kdbSet()` interface.
 - Support for non-configuration issues, e.g., storing key-value data unrelated to configuration settings.
-- Elektra is not a distributed configuration management tool: use your favourite configuration management tool on top or a distributed file system below Elektra.
+- Elektra is not a distributed configuration management tool: use your favorite configuration management tool on top or a distributed file system below Elektra.

 ## Further Readings